 Regardless of these challenges, aerospace and defence companies need to keep production uninterrupted, buildings in good working order and ensure that stock procurement, handling and storage are as efficient as possible.

-"By putting a well-thought out, strategic MRO process in place for all buildings maintenance, it's likely it will have minimal impact on critical work"Brendan Free, Industry Sector Manager, RS
+"By putting a well-thought out, strategic MRO process in place for all buildings maintenance, it's likely it will have minimal impact on critical work"Greg Sharp, Industry Sector Manager, RS

 This is where taking a more strategic approach to MRO can pay dividends, suggests Sharp.
 By developing a proactive MRO strategy and adopting a structured approach to your supplier selection and management, you can consolidate your supply chain, improve automation (for example, through integrated eProcurement systems and electronic catalogues), gain a better picture of who is buying what, where and when (and whether they need to be), and potentially free up building space and working capital by reducing the amount of stock you are sitting on “just in case”.

 “By putting a well-thought out, strategic MRO process in place for all buildings maintenance, it’s likely that both planned and unplanned work will have minimal impact on critical work,” says Sharp.
 “In addition, by working with a smaller group of trusted suppliers that have knowledge of the sector, it’s possible to get the right parts at the right time, first time.”